franciskinyuru/Ansible-automation/explanation.md

 Define tasks to run the containers form the docker-compose.yml file.

-Confirm the services are running and accessible.
+Confirm the services are running and accessible by running below command and making sure all the steps/tasks are being run successfully.

+`
+ansible-playbook playbook.yml --tags containers

+`